Why behavioral segmentation beats demographics

 Find out when your customers want your product.
 How often do they use it?
 Do they buy it regularly or only on occasion?
 Are they using it to its full effect?
 Gaining this information opens a whole world of timing and usage-based opportunities.
 Send helpful reminders and prompts to renew or buy more.
 Make sure you’re in front of your audience when they need you and remind them that you’re there even when they don’t.
 Behavioral segmentation also enables marketers to get inside their customers’ heads.
 Segment based on the benefits sought from you and gain new unique selling points.
 Segment based on loyalty, and you know exactly who and where to focus on.
 Find out who to reward, and who you’ll need to work on to entice back.

-Behavioural segmentation relies on quality data.
+Behavioral segmentation relies on quality data.
 This data is a little harder to get hold of than your standard demographics.
 But valuable data brings valuable opportunities.
-So, put in the time, effort, or budget you need to get to know your customer segments and their buyer behaviour.
+So, put in the time, effort, or budget you need to get to know your customer segments and their buyer behavior.
 The knowledge you’ll gain is beneficial to your business and you’ll reap the rewards.

 Webeo enables users to create personalized website experience for its visitors.
 Using segmentation, users can determine the experience customers receive.
 Loyal customers, key accounts and target market segments get an unforgettable experience.
 Greet visitors by company name, and display imagery that meets their needs.
 Discover the power of website personalization software and request a demonstration today!